syrop/syrop.github.io/_posts/2018-12-25-testing-with-dependency-retrieval.markdown

 {% endhighlight %}

-Because thus configured application uses the injected mock location simulator and mock text messages sender, the sent messages counter will be incremented so many times by the app itself, and no further steps need to be performed in the JUnit test.
+Because thus configured application uses the retrieved mock location simulator and mock text messages sender, the sent messages counter will be incremented so many times by the app itself, and no further steps need to be performed in the JUnit test.

 Android Espresso is used herein only for waiting a specified amount of seconds.
-All other actions, like simulating location changes, and counting the sent messages, are performed by the injected objects inside of the tested application.
+All other actions, like simulating location changes, and counting the sent messages, are performed by the retrieved objects inside of the tested application.

 [texter]: https://github.com/syrop/GPS-Texter
 [kodein-di]: https://kodein.org/di/